Molly Goodnight: Life

 Mary Ann (Molly) Goodnight was born Mary Ann Dyer on September 12, 1839, in Madison County, Tennessee.
 Mary Ann's father, Joel Henry Dyer, fought in the Battle of New Orleans and was the attorney general of West Tennessee.
 Mary Ann's mother, Susan Lynch Miller, was the granddaughter of William Blount, the first territorial governor of Tennessee.
 Mary Ann did not have a formal education, as there were no formal schools while growing up in Tennessee.
 However, Mary Ann was taught by her parents from a young age and knew how to read and write.

 In 1854, when she was 14, Mary Ann's parents brought her to Belknap, Texas.
-Not soon after her parents died, then she had to care for her three youngest brothers.
+Not long after, her parents died, then she had to care for her three youngest brothers.
 Around 1864, she met Charles Goodnight at Fort Belknap.
 In the 1860s, she taught in Weatherford, Texas.
 While Mary Ann taught, her soon to be husband, Charles, and his cattle partner Oliver Loving created the Goodnight-Loving Trail, which was a cattle drive in the late 1860s for the movement of large herds of Texas Longhorns from Texas to Southern Wyoming.
 Mary Ann married Charles Goodnight in Hickman, Kentucky at N.P.
 Harness' home on July 26, 1870.
 The preacher that officiated the marriage was Rev. N.N.
 Cowgill of St. Paul's Episcopal Church.
-The Goodnight's went straight from Hickman, KY, to Pueblo, CO to live at the recently established Rock Canon Ranch.
+The Goodnights went straight from Hickman, KY, to Pueblo, CO to live at the recently established Rock Canon Ranch.
 Upon their arrival in Pueblo, Mary Ann witnessed two cattle rustlers hung from a telegraph pole by the command of her new husband, Charles.
 This upset Mary Ann but she persisted and eventually grew fond of her new found home by playing an active role in the community.
 A devout Methodist, Mary Ann established the first Southern Methodist Church in Pueblo.